Blog | The Importance of Bats in Our Towns and Cities

 Research has revealed that tree roosts in urban areas are almost exclusively conﬁned to larger trees.
 However, it is these larger trees that are habitually removed from avenues and parks because they are considered a threat to public safety.
 Reducing the number of such large trees could lead to a decline in the population of tree-dwelling species of bat and therefore administrators should try to preserve as many of these trees as possible.

 Furthermore, large branches can be supported by ground anchoring and people can be prevented from entering danger zones around weaker trees by the planting of thorny bushes within these areas to deter pedestrians.
 Where the preservation of trees isn’t possible, providing artiﬁcial roosts in the form of bat boxes can help to provide new roosting opportunities for some species of bat.

 Creating bat-friendly gardens with plants that attract insects that bats feed on, helps to keep the numbers of undesirable insects down, particularly in the summer, and is another way to help the urban bat.

 The problem of the damaging effects of light pollution on bats has been taken very seriously with a number of different experiments in street lighting having been carried out in various parts of the world.
 The Solareye80’s in-ground solar light which is designed to provide 360-degree visibility at night now comes with a “Bat Hat”, the standard product having been re-engineered by adding a little hat that reduces the upwards light spillage by around 98%.
-This design feature makes this light the perfect choice for areas in which it is important to reduce the impact of artificial lighting on bat colonies.
-We work in conjunction with Ecologists and have consulted the Bat Conservation Trust to ensure that we play our part in helping the bat population of the UK thrive.
+This design feature makes this light the perfect choice for areas in which lighting is necessary but it is also important to reduce the impact of artificial lighting on bat colonies.
+We work in conjunction with Ecologists and have consulted the Bat Conservation Trust in the initial design phases of this light, to ensure that we play our part in helping the bat population of the UK thrive.